 Arguably, AMD’s largest recent innovation was its acquisition of Graphics Processing Unit (GPU) manufacturer ATI in 2006.
 The $5.6bn transaction (about £3bn) saw AMD join Intel in being able to deliver integrated graphics chips - that is, GPUs that live on the same chip as the CPU.

 The result is less graphical horsepower, but vastly reduced power draw and heat output.
 Forget fire-breathing, discrete graphics cards – AMD understood that the future of silicone lay in reducing power consumption and size as much as in increasing computational power.
-These days, people don't need more power: they want better battery life from portable devices.
+These days, most people don't want faster performance: they want better battery life from portable devices.